MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-301.md

 ## Alternative reports

-There are multiple other options for analyzing your vendors.
+There are several ways to analyze your vendors.
 One popular choice is to use the Data Analysis feature on the **Vendors** page.
-You might need to personalize the page to show fields that are not shown on the page.
+You might need to personalize the page to add some fields.

 :::image type="content" source="../media/data-analysis-vendor-list.png" alt-text="Screenshot of a data analysis tab on the Vendors page":::